 Pauline and her guide dog live on a sailboat on the Boston Harbor.
-She would use the Holman Prize to form an all-female crew of blind sailors to compete in the Marblehead to Halifax Race.
+She would use the Holman Prize to form an all-female crew of blind sailors to compete in the 2020 Newport to Bermuda Race.

 Gina enjoys roller coasters and zip lining.
 With the Holman Prize, she would build a program to take to schools, to educate children about disabilities, and how they can talk and work with their peers who have disabilities.

 Jesse is an experienced winter mountaineer.
 With the Holman Prize, he would lead an expedition on Baffin Island in the Canadian Arctic.
 If successful in ascending a peak that hasn’t been climbed, he would propose the peak be named “Blind Ambition”.

 Pamela, an extreme sports enthusiast, enjoys many sports but her favorites are mountain biking and snowboarding.
 She would use the Holman Prize to train to heli-snowboard off the mountains of Whistler, British Columbia, Canada.